alinemati45/r_shinny_app_CKD/txt/start.md

 </center>

+Hypertension is both a cause and result of chronic kidney disease (CKD) and affects the great majority of people with the disease.
+Controlling hypertension is critical in patients with CKD because it results in a slower course of the disease and a decreased risk of CVD.

-How many people survived the Titanic?
-Who had a higher chance to survive, men or women?
-What about class and age?
+How many people have Chrinic Kidney diease?
+Who have a higher change to get Chrinic Kidney diease? what about Pus Cell & Age?
 On the left side you can see simple bar chart to get a first impression.
 Who survived the Titanic?

-And you can download the content or you look at the source code of this Shiny App.
+Additionally, you can download the content or view the Shiny App's source code.